 This pickled carrot salad is inspired by a Korean carrot recipe and is made with warm spices, apple cider vinegar and fresh mint.
 This is a great paleo and Whole30 friendly side dish or a condiment.

-This dish of lightly pickled and spices carrot is a great accompaniment to other dishes and I love to roll it in ham or turkey slices with some avocado for a snack.
+This dish of lightly pickled and spiced carrot is a great accompaniment to other dishes and I love to roll it in ham or turkey slices with some avocado for a snack.

 Lightly Pickled Carrot Salad with Mint & Coriander Seeds